saralemus7/GooglePlay-AnalysisProject/03-regression-analysis/regression-analysis.md

 linear relationship with the predictor variables used in the final model.
 To assess linearity, we look at the plots created in the Exploratory Data Analysis.
-None of these plots seem to have a non-linear relationship such as a polynomial, however, some are quite skewed.
+None of these plots seem to have a non-linear relationship such as one that would be polynomial; however, some are quite skewed but this should not matter for the purposes of our model.

 #### Constant Variance